BAkinmarin/the-cleaning-hack-calculator/README.md

 ## **Bugs**

 ### Notification Message- Details Complete
-> Unable to get sequence of notification messages in email validation function working - program currently displays when user email is invalid but not when all details have been entered correctly.
+> Unable to get sequence of notification messages in email validation function working - program currently displays when user email is invalid but not when all details have been entered correctly. **Fixed**

 ###
 >